Vehicle inspections are required for:

 - the title sought is the first title for a vehicle sold directly by the manufacturer to a Nebraska Dealer franchised by the manufacturer (dealer must complete an Inspection Exemption Certificate)

 - the vehicle was sold at an auction authorized by the manufacturer and purchased by a licensed dealer franchised by the manufacturer of the motor vehicle (Dealer must complete an Inspection Exemption Certificate)

 - trailers that have previously been registered in Nebraska as utility that have a Vehicle Identification Number (VIN) and are now upgrading to commercial, upon presentation of the previous Nebraska registration certificate and as long as no change of ownership has occurred.

 The inspection will include a comparison of the VIN on the vehicle with the title presented, as well as examination and notation of the odometer reading.
 For further information on odometers, refer to Odometer Certification.

 For vehicles requiring inspection, but are not physically located in Nebraska, the State Police in the state where the vehicle is located may perform the inspection, but they must use Nebraska Vehicle Inspection Form (NSP455).
 Inspections required for issuance of a Previously Salvaged Certificate of Title from a Salvage Certificate of Title must occur within the State of Nebraska; the inspection cannot be conducted by an out-of-state inspector.

 After the inspection form has been completed, it must be sent to the address below, along with the required $10.00 fee, for approval:

 Auto Fraud Division

 Lincoln, NE 68521

 Once the vehicle has passed inspection, a completed and signed inspection form will be given to you.
-This form must be presented to the designated County Official along with the Application for Certificate of Title and:
+This form must be presented to the County Treasurer along with the Application for Certificate of Title and: